 1. Pre-Formulation Assessment & Formulation Development

-At Quotient, we emphasize the importance of data driven decisions in early development.
-Quotient prioritizes the key API characterization data required, which allows our scientific experts to recommend selection of the appropriate API form as well as informing a data-driven strategy for preclinical and clinical pharmaceutical development based on the Developability Classification System (DCS).
+At Quotient Sciences, we emphasize the importance of data-driven decisions in early development.
+We prioritize the key API characterization data required, which allows our scientific experts to recommend the selection of the appropriate API form as well as inform a data-driven strategy for preclinical and clinical pharmaceutical development based on the Developability Classification System (DCS).
 With unparalleled biopharmaceutics experience, we factor in and anticipate clinical considerations as well as the in vitro performance of pharmaceutical formulations.

-Early laboratory prototyping is performed on bench scale equipment, which mirror both small scale and mid to-large scale GMP manufacturing, in order to de-risk process scale-up and development should the molecule achieve its early clinical endpoints.
+Early laboratory prototyping is performed on bench-scale equipment, which mirrors both small-scale and mid-to-large-scale GMP manufacturing, in order to de-risk process scale-up and development should the molecule achieve its early clinical endpoints.

 2. Clinical development: accelerating to POC